 Cheap vs. Expensive Coilovers

-With mods such as strut bars, it doesn’t matter how much you spend because it’s a simple component with a simple job.
-But with more involved components like coilovers, you really do get what you pay for.
+With parts such as strut bars, it doesn’t matter how much you spend because they’re simple components with a simple job.
+But with more involved and complex upgrades like coilovers, you really do get what you pay for.

 Expensive coilovers are objectively better in terms of design, build quality, durability, and ease of use.
 They’re very much recommended for competitive use as they will help you knock a second or two off your lap times.
-Needless to say, this depends on your current setup and driving skills.
+This depends on your current setup and driving skills.

 Cheap coilovers are definitely inferior; they’re usually over-damped and not perfectly suited to the spring they’re sold with.
 Quality control isn’t the best with these, so expect some inconsistency in spring rate and build quality.

-That said, when it comes to getting the best bang for your buck, they’re definitely worth considering.
+That said, they’re definitely worth considering if you want great value.
 As long as you set them up correctly, you’ll definitely notice an improvement in handling, even with the flaws mentioned above.

 Transform Your Car’s Handling

 This concludes the basics of coilover selection.
-If you want to know more about what coilovers are and how they work, then be sure to read our guide on the subject.
+If you want to know more about what coilovers are and how they work, consider reading our guide on the subject.

 Ready to get your first set on order?
-Check out our collection and feel free to reach out if you have any questions regarding compatibility or if you’re unsure what features you need.
+Check out our collection and reach out if you have questions regarding compatibility or if you’re unsure what features you need.